 In Spring 2019, the ASERL Board made the decision to restructure the Collection Development Initiative to focus primarily on collection assessment thus, renaming the group Collection Assessment Initiative.
 Collection development professionals at the ASERL libraries will be working on education and communities of practice to help inform how collections are built on their various campuses using the expertise of their colleagues.
 This will include providing documentation to best practices and hosting webinars to learn about new initiatives in collection management and assessment at various ASERL Libraries.
-To you can find previous collection management related webinars on the webinar archive page.
+You can find previous collection management related webinars on the webinar archive page.

 To prepare for this transition, the co-chairs of the Collection Assessment Committee conducted a survey to gain insight on how ASERL libraries were assessing their collection and gather ideas on what could be minded and presented for the benefit of all ASERL members.
 The findings and a bibliography of current research will help determine new programs and identify possible Communities of Practice.